 UNITED ARAB EMIRATES

-From art, culture, museums and mosques to deserts, light festivals and fabulous food there’s an array of things to do in Sharjah.
-Read on for what to see and do in Sharjah, the cultural Emirate and Dubai's next door neighbour.
+From art, culture, museums and mosques to deserts, light festivals and fabulous food there’s an array of things to do in Sharjah the cultural Emirate and Dubai's next door neighbour.

 The Ritz Carlton Hotel, Dubai is located in the Dubai Marina district right next to the chic café-lined JBR Walk.
 Jumeira Beach Residences (or ‘JBR’ to those in the know) provide a backdrop of pale tower-blocks while views stretch across lush landscaped gardens, over a wide beach and out to the blue seas of the Arabian Gulf.
 Here's my reivew of this Dubai hotel.

 Dubai is diverse.
 I’ve put together five different characteristics of the city and its surroundings; nature, gastronomy, history, culture and shopping.Here are my top five things to see and do in Dubai.